hpssjellis/robocar/README.md

 # robocar
-Shredder RC car arduino hacked for machine learning with PortentaH7 and vision shield
+Shredder Robot Toy Car Arduino hacked for machine learning with the PortentaH7 and vision shield